 Index funds are mutual funds or ETFs that replicate the performance of a specific index like Nifty 50 or Sensex.
 They are cost-effective and provide exposure to the entire market, making them perfect for beginners.

 In addition, index funds have lower expense ratios compared to actively managed funds, allowing more of your money to be invested.
+These funds are a great component of how to build an investment portfolio for beginners in India, as they offer steady returns while requiring minimal effort from the investor.

 6. Explore Tax-Saving Investments